Skip to content

 D7 — Content-class routing follows ADR-036 D6

-The same PLATFORM / OPERATIONS / SYNTHETIC taxonomy applies to embedding calls.
+The same PLATFORM / WORLDS / OPERATIONS / SYNTHETIC taxonomy applies to embedding calls.
 In-process embedding means PLATFORM content never leaves the worker — sovereignty posture is strictly stronger than cloud-API.
 Content-class is still tagged on the core.llm_usage row for audit.

 D8 — Hybrid retrieval via RRF is the standard pattern